netrisk/che/README.md

 A pack of simple yet amusing 15 CHIP-8 games.

 * [Compilation of CHIP-8, SuperChip and MegaChip8 games and demos ](http://www.chip8.com/?page=109):
 Compilation of many programs, games and demos.
-We still don't support neither SuperChip nor MegaChip.
+We still don't support MegaChip.